googleprojectzero/functionsimsearch/README.md

 # FunctionSimSearch

-FunctionSimSearch - Example C++ code to demonstrate how to do MinHash-based similarity search over CFGs extracted from disassemblies.
+FunctionSimSearch - Example C++ code to demonstrate how to do SimHash-based similarity search over CFGs extracted from disassemblies.

 ## Getting Started